 One of the first questions that every newcomer to the crypto industry has is whether or not it is even legal to deal with cryptocurrencies.
-After all, this is digital money that is not controlled by banks, it is not regulated, and there are still ways to use it and stay completely anonymous while doing it, if you are willing to take a risk and use unregulated exchanges that don’t require account verification, such as LocalBitcoins.
-This exchange, for example, allows you to buy Bitcoin peer-to-peer, which does come at a risk of becoming a victim of a scam.
+After all, this is digital money that is not controlled by banks, it is not regulated, and there are still ways to use it and stay completely anonymous.

-Indeed, many have been wondering why the governments don’t just simply ban Bitcoin and be done with it.
-This is what we will explore this time, along with the question of Bitcoin’s legality and what it might lie in the future of cryptocurrencies.
+With all these facts in mind, many have been wondering why the governments don’t just simply ban Bitcoin.
+This is what we will explore this time, along with the question of is Bitcoin legal and what it might bring for the future of cryptocurrencies.

 The simple answer to this is: yes, Bitcoin is legal.
 You can legally own it, and you won’t go to jail for using it.